smeup/ketchup/README.md

 Note: the terminal must have access to Git commands for it to work correctly.

 #### 2. npm 6
-First thing to do is to be sure to have installed npm 6 or higher, since it's mandatory to develop with Stancil.
+First thing to do is to be sure to have installed npm 6 or higher, since it's mandatory to develop with Stencil.

 Follow the [installation guide](https://www.npmjs.com/get-npm) and run:
 ```